OpenDSA/OpenDSA/RST/en/Glossary.rst

       This term is sometimes used as a synonym to the term :term:`bag`.

+   necessary fallacy
+      A common mistake in a
+      :term:`lower bounds proof` for a problem, where the proof makes an inappropriate assumption that any algorithm must operate in some manner (typically in the way that some known algorithm behaves).

    neighbor
       :to-term: adjacent :label: is
       :to-term: graph :label: context